josmar-crwdstffng/angular/aio/content/guide/service-worker-notifications.md

 <div class="alert is-important">

-If an `onActionClick` item does not define a `url`, then the service worker's registration scope is used.
+If an `onActionClick` item does not define a `url`, then the registration scope of the service worker is used.

 </div>